 The GI Bill Offers Veteran Education Benefits The Post-9/11 GI Bill may help you get the criminal justice training you need.

 The transition from military to civilian life can be a challenge, but the Veterans Administration made it easier with the GI Bill.

-Many veterans decide to get a college education once they leave the military.
-Then when school is over, they’re trained in a new career and can more easily enter the civilian workforce.
+Many veterans looking to enter criminal justice decide to get a college education once they leave the military.
+Then when school is over, they’re trained in a new career and can more easily transition to the civilian workforce.

 What Are the Benefits of the Post-9/11 GI Bill?

 As an alternative to existing educational veterans benefits such as the Montgomery GI Bill (MGIB), the GI Bill helps veterans cover the cost of certificate programs, 4-year college degrees, graduate school education, and other types of training at a public college or university.

 The Department of Veterans Affairs (VA) explains the specific benefits of the GI Bill:

 - Direct payment of tuition and fees to the school you attend

 - A book stipend of up to $1,000 per year